PTP063/socmed/README.md

 # socmed
-a social media website built using primarily fastapi
+a social media website built using primarily fastapi , Postgres